SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00020_SIM-SQL_DB-Rights/index.rst

     .. image:: _static/image005.png

-You now successfully created your SIM Service Account!
+You now have successfully created your SIM Service Account!